 For us, transparency and education are the most important building blocks for greater sustainability in the textile industry.
 Therefore, it is important to us that our customers understand and know how their clothing is made.
 We regularly visit our producers in Portugal and maintain a very friendly relationship with them.
 Our collections are created in the small town of Barcelos in northern Portugal.
 Short distances, wonderful people, fair working conditions , and just a few minutes from the beach.

-After our organic cotton , which is grown in Turkey, has been spun into yarn, it is processed into high-quality fabrics .
+After our organically grown cotton, which is cultivated in Turkey, has been spun into yarn, it is processed into high-quality fabrics.

 Yarn becomes fabric.